a2ys/learning-cpp/README.md

 ### Declaration

-- Declare an integer variable num and a pointer ptr to an integer.
-Initialize ptr to point to the address of num.
-Change the value of num through the pointer to 42.
+- Declare an integer variable `num` and a pointer `ptr` to an integer.
+Initialize `ptr` to point to the address of `num`.
+Change the value of `num` through the pointer to `42`.
+- Create a pointer `p` and initialize it to point to the middle element of the array.

+### Dynamic Memory Allocation

+- Allocate memory dynamically for an array of 10 integers using `malloc` in C or `new` in C++.
+Free the dynamically allocated memory using `free` in C or `delete` in C++.

 ### Swapping

-- Write a C function called swap that takes two integer pointers as parameters and swaps the values they point to.
+- Write a C function called `swap` that takes two integer pointers as parameters and swaps the values they point to.

 ### Array Traversal

 - Declare an array of integers and a pointer to the array.
 Use pointer arithmetic to print the elements of the array in reverse order.
+- Create a function that accepts a string (character array) and returns the length of the string using pointers.

 ## Challenges